An insight into the ancient living culture of Bhutan with an intrepid festival tour

 Renovated, pine-clad rooms look out to views of the Wangdichholing Palace and the Drangme Chhu River, while wood-burning stoves, ultra-comfy beds and home-cooked meals provide a welcome retreat after a day’s exploring.

-We'll then continue to Kurje Lhakhang temple, whose name means 'the temple where body image has been engraved'.
-According to legend, the 8th century Buddhist Master Guru Rimpoche, often referred to as the Second Buddha, meditated here and left an imprint of his body on the rocks.
-After the temples visit, we will walk up to a farmhouse for a good rural lunch.
-Once we've eaten, we'll visit the Tamshing Temple which houses un-restored paintings from the 15th century by the great master Terton Pema Lingpa.
-If time permits we will visit the monastery of Kharchhu where 300 plus monks live and practice Buddhism.
+You’ll then continue to Kurje Lhakhang temple, whose name means ‘the temple where body image has been engraved’.
+According to legend, the 8th century Buddhist Master Guru Rinpoche, often referred to as the Second Buddha, meditated here and left an imprint of his body on the rocks.

 Gangtey